JamesShaver/HonoShield/README.md

 This mechanism helps enhance application security by mitigating the risk of automated attacks while maintaining a smooth user experience for legitimate users.

 ## Asset Compilation with Gulp
-This project uses Gulp for managing and optimizing frontend assets such as JavaScript, CSS, and fonts.
+HonoShield uses Gulp for managing and optimizing frontend assets such as JavaScript, CSS, and fonts.
 The configuration for Gulp is defined in `gulpfile.js`, and the following sections outline the setup and usage.

 ### Features
    * **JavaScript Bundling and Minification**: Combines and compresses JavaScript files into a single `bundle.min.js`.